nickydraz/Mobile_App_Project_4/README.md

 - A player avatar
   - Stage 1: fires towards the location the player taps <strong>(this works, but the spit doesn't rotate) </strong>
 - Multiple types of enemies
   - Stage 2: Enemies move randomly and enemies fire back at the player avatar
+    - The enemies fire at the player, but the math is wrong somewhere, so their aim is sometimes off.
+Once this is fixed, this step will be complete.
 - Multiple Stages
   - Stage 1: Player has X time to kill enemies on the screen.
 Must kill at least 10 to continue to stage 2
   - Stage 2: Player must kill all enemies on the screen without dying